Do you love to play lots of the latest gaming titles? That’s pretty cool. But you’re going to need a machine to do

 Assembly and testing are the focal elements of the manufacturing process.
 Even though laptops are

-made via programmed machines, they still need human efforts while assembling and ensuring quality.
+made via programmed machines, they still need human efforts while assemble and ensure quality.

 Each part of the laptop is strictly diagnosed to ensure perfect working conditions.
 This whole process